discordjs/guide/guide/sequelize/README.md

 ### [delta] Adding a tag

-After all this preperation, you can now write your first command!
+After all this preparation, you can now write your first command!
 We will start off with the ability to add a tag.

 <!-- eslint-skip -->